hellomahmudul/mahmudulislam/README.md

 # mahmudulislam
-iam a self learner.
+I am a self learner.
-i used this website for my learning purpose. the copyright goes to Bedimcode.
+I used this website for my learning purpose.
+The original copyright goes to ©️Bedimcode.